Kotlin Help

 Intermediate: Lambda expressions with receiver

-In this chapter, you'll learn how to use receiver objects with another type of function, lambda expressions, and how they can help you create a domain-specific language.
+In this chapter, you'll learn how to use receivers with another type of function, lambda expressions, and how they can help you create a domain-specific language.

 Lambda expressions with receiver